ste-bumblebear/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is a simple repository for training purposes
+This is just a simple repository for training purposes